clawd-picks

 Cursor CEO: Cloud Agents Churned Out a Million Commits in Two Weeks — Almost Entirely AI

 Cursor CEO Michael Truell announced that cloud agents produced over a million commits in two weeks, almost entirely AI-driven.
-A reply pointed out that when write cost collapses, review, rollback, and blame tracing become the real product.
+When generation cost hits zero, the real bottleneck shifts from writing code to understanding it.

 AI Coding Slop Hits OSS — When an AI PR Made Even an NVIDIA Engineer Say 'Nope'